gabyguedezh/cocktail-recipe-book/README.md

 - Inspiration for the colour palette [HERE](https://www.pinterest.ie/pin/263882859399545467/)
 - I used the [Rating Stars with Simple Jquery](https://codepen.io/depy/pen/vEWWdw) by Deepak Kamat to let users rate drinks
 - [Text Shadow Generator](https://css3gen.com/text-shadow/)
+- For load More cocktail cards, I used "Load more content with jQuery", a [PEN BY Mahmoud Elmahdi](https://codepen.io/elmahdim/pen/sGkvH)

 ### Media
 - The photos used in this site were obtained from ...